 Treatment should begin by providing dry, clean flooring and thorough debridement of the frog and sulci.
 Additionally, the foot needs to be balanced, and affected horses placed on a regular exercise schedule in a dry area.
 An astringent solution (eg, copper sulfate solution) may be applied with daily hoof cleaning.
 Commercial equine foot formulations that produce chlorine dioxide can also be used.
 If granulation tissue or sensitive tissue is exposed, astringent solutions should be avoided; a paste made of metronidazole tablets can be applied instead to the affected areas in combination with foot bandaging.
-The prognosis is usually favorable if changes in shoeing and exercise are made.
+The prognosis is usually favorable with appropriate changes in shoeing and exercise.

 Last full review/revision September 2015 by James K. Belknap, DVM, PhD, DACVS